Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-3.md

 If only her legs would keep working for that long.

 As before, her body started disintegrating.
 Just a few magical shreds came off of her tail and floated to nowhere.
+Like smoke from a fire; like its dead ashes too.
 That's how much the gods needed life force around them to stay alive.

 Lacking any life or objects, it was easy to look far ahead.
 The shifting sands had stopped for a bit, but now they continued.
 Why?
 How could she predict it?

 She ran to the nearest hole, but it had closed itself again when she reached it.
 She was closer to Ardex, though, who still ran around breathing fire.

 Without warning, another bite was taken out of her surroundings.
-The white stones that shimmered in sunlight were suddenly dark gray or cut into two.
-The smooth pebbles, softened by years in the water and scrubbed by sand, had become spiky and angular.
+The white stones that shimmered in sunlight were suddenly dark gray or cut in half.
+The smooth pebbles, softened by years floating in the river, or scrubbed by sand, had become spiky and angular.

 Then it stopped again.
 The sands shifted to make up for the gaps, the wind blew things back into their proper place---or at least, that's what Bella hoped---and the area settled.